 This Botswana Parks & Okavango Delta Budget Lodge Safari visits the top safari destinations of Botswana and Zimbabwe, as well as Namibia's Caprivi Strip.

 Start off at the natural wonder of Victoria Falls where thrilling activities await and then travel into the Zambezi Region of Namibia to experience the Greater Bwabwata National Park.
-Explore the wild Okavango Delta region of Botswana, including the Khwai River Area and world-renowned Moremi Game Reserve.
+Explore the wild Okavango Delta region of Botswana, including the world-renowned Moremi Game Reserve.
 Then visit Botswana's Magkadikgadi Pans, before enjoying unforgettable game viewing in Chobe National Park and Zimbabwe's Hwange National Park, two of Africa's finest wildlife havens, hosting huge elephant herds.

 During this trip, you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.